aurule/roll-it/README.md

 ```

 Docsify-cli has problems with its dependencies (see [GH issue 191](https://github.com/docsifyjs/docsify-cli/issues/191)), so the `ansi-colors`, `semver`, and `y18n` packages are added to our own dev requirements as a fix.
 Similarly, Jest relies on `prettier` for error formatting, so it's in our dev dependencies even though we use Biome instead.

+## Localization

+Roll It uses the [i18next](https://www.i18next.com/) localization framework to present text in the user's chosen locale.
+When adding new locales, you must _always_ put the key `supported: yes` into the locale's `translation.yaml` file.

 ## Versioning